Skip to Content

 Sahara's casino floor.
 In the foreground is a golden decorative S emblazoned in the floor.

-While you’re at Sahara, check out the happy hour at Casbar, which runs from 3-5pm and again from 8-9pm and offers BOGO beer and 50% off featured cocktails.
+While you’re at Sahara, check out the happy hour at Casbar, which runs from 3-5pm and again from 8-9pm and features BOGO wine, beer, and cocktails.

 Exterior of Casbar at Sahara.